This tutorial walks through the use of Engine to monitor your stream and configure alerts

 These servers are distributed for load-balancing purposes and will be located in different geographic areas.
 In case one of the egress servers goes down, the other one will take over.
 Normally you’d want to monitor all of them, but we do provide the option to exclude some egress servers based on your preference.

-The next step will be to access the Configure Alerts screen by clicking the named button.
+The next step is to access the Configure Alerts tab.
 Here, you can set the tolerance before an alert should be sent to a list of desired email addresses

 Our monitoring tool checks the station every minute.
-When it detects that a station is down or that the metadata has not changed, the station will be flagged and (depending on the interval) it will notify the alert recipients.
-For both uptime and metadata alerts, the minimum alert time that can be set is 1 minute.
+When it detects that a station is down or that the metadata has not changed, the station will be flagged, and (depending on the interval) it will notify the alert recipients.
+Uptime alerts can be set from one minute to one hour and metadata alerts can be set from one minute to six hours.

 The Do Not Disturb feature will disable the notification for a specific time frame.
 The most common use case for this feature is when the station is being put offline deliberately.